Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Dynamical Ejecta

 and the model presented in \cite{Kruger:2020gig}:

 As in some cases the values of $\md$ change by orders of magnitude for very close values of $q$ and $\tilde{\Lambda}$, we calibrate the fitting models to $\log_{10}(\md)$ instead of the $\md$.
-Another reason to use $\log_{10}(\md)$ is that the error measure adopted for this work, Eq.~\eqref{eq:ejecta:mej_err}, would otherwise give a strong bias towards data with overall lower values of $\md$.
-An alternative option could be to minimize the residuals; we find that the two approaches provide equivalent results in the domain of calibration of the fits.

 Regarding Eq.~\eqref{eq:fit_Mej} and Eq.~\eqref{eq:fit_Mej_Kruger}, we also note that these formulae deliver ill-conditioned fits, with coefficients that change up to a factor of two for the same data, depending on the guesses or on the nonlinear fitting algorithm employed.
-Moreover, the compactness in Eq.~\eqref{eq:fit_Mej_Kruger} enters in two additive terms with opposite trends; the physical meaning of this choice is not clear.
+While such formulae may allow to account for a non-smooth behavior in data, their calibration presents an additional challenge.